 - Shaving Cream: This was a very hard activity for us.
 My son hated being messy.
 He was often obsessive about hand washing until the point of his hands were cracking.
 We have been playing in shaving cream and making it fun!
-We have been drawing letters, numbers, and pictures to make this a fun activity and it takes the focus off him being messy.
-We did have to start with placing the shaving cream in a plastic baggie.
+He has been drawing letters, numbers, and pictures to make this a fun activity and it takes the focus off him being messy.
+First, we started with placing the shaving cream in a plastic baggie.
 We let him squirt it in the bag, sealed it, and let him play with it.
-We then transitioned into touching the actual shaving cream.
-We are doing better with being messy! (you can also use lotion, pudding or liquid soap)
+Then he transitioned into touching the actual shaving cream.
+He is doing better with being messy! (you can also use lotion, pudding or liquid soap)

 - Sand Play: We still are working on this one!
 My son will play in the sand table or along side the sandbox.
 He still will not sit in it when a sand box is available.
 We have made trips to the beach in the past and we was overly concerned about sand being on his feet and wanted to only sit on a towel.